William N. Goetzmann

 Roger Ibbotson and I have assembled our separate and co-authored research papers related to the equity risk premium into a volume.
 We have added additional new work and interpretive material.

-The Origins of Value: the Financial Innovations that Created Modern Capital Markets Geert Rouwenhorst and I have edited a volume of essays for the International Center for Finance called, published by Oxford University Press.
+The Origins of Value: the Financial Innovations that Created Modern Capital Markets Geert Rouwenhorst and I have edited a volume of essays for the International Center for Finance published by Oxford University Press.
 It contains chapters by leading historians and economists on key innovations in finance from earliest times to the present.
 It is based on a series of conferences on financial history at the International Center for Finance at the Yale School of Management.
 It draws significantly from the new History of Finance Collection, a joint venture between the Yale Beinecke Library and the Yale School of Management’s International Center for Finance.
 Find the book at Oxford University Press.
 Buy it on Amazon or Barnes and Noble.
 Hear the Marketplace Interview about The Origins of Value.
 Also, here are the reviews: The Times, Time Magazine, Financial Times, Barron’s The Best Books of 2005 Frankfurter Allgemeine, The Times Higher Education Supplement, Financial Innovation

 Financial History at the International Center for Finance